SOURCE Online Modules

 Funding for the SOURCE Online Modules series was provided by the office of JHU President Ronald J. Daniels.
 We also wish to acknowledge everyone who contributed to the development of the modules.

-- At the end of each module, you will be asked to take a quiz.
-Once you have completed the quiz, a certificate of completion (in PDF form) will generate.
+- At the end of each module, you will be asked to take a knowledge assessment.
+Once you have successfully completed the quiz, a certificate of completion (in PDF form) will generate.
 Students participating in courses requiring the modules must send the certificate to the designated contact person for the course.

 SOURCE Online Modules for Students